-Today, the Palazzo Blu is a museum hosting temporary exhibitions and cultural activities, managed by the Fondazione Palazzo Blu.
+Today, Palazzo Blu is a museum hosting temporary exhibitions and cultural activities, managed by Fondazione Palazzo Blu.

 HOW TO GET THERE

-Palazzo Blu is located about 900 meters away from the Pisa Centrale train station.
-The closest bus station is Gambacorti 1, located about 120 meters away, on the bus Lines 2, 4, 5, 14, LAM Rossa, LAM Verde and Navetta E.
+Palazzo Blu is located about 900 meters away from the Pisa Centrale railway station.
+The closest bus stop is Gambacorti 1, located about 120 meters away, on the bus Lines 2, 4, 5, 14, LAM Rossa, LAM Verde and Navetta E.